Guide · Updated 23/05/2026 · iGaming Reviews

 | 50.00 | 2% | Lottery odds territory |

 Once you know the implied probability, you can ask the only question that matters: do I think this event is more or less likely than the odds suggest?
-If you think Manchester City beats Arsenal 70% of the time, and the odds are 2.00 (50% implied), the bookmaker is offering you value.
+If you think Manchester City beats Arsenal 70% of the time and the odds are 2.00 (50% implied), the bookmaker is offering you value.
 If your estimate is 40% and they are at 2.00, they are not.

 If you add up the implied probabilities of every outcome in a market, you do not get exactly 100%.
 You get more.
-The amount over 100% is called the over-round, and it is how the bookmaker makes money.
+The amount over 100% is the over-round, and it is how the bookmaker makes money.

-Example: a 1X2 (home/draw/away) market priced at:
+Example, a 1X2 market priced as:

 - Home 2.20 (45.5%)